nus-cs2103-AY2122S2/tp/docs/UserGuide.md

 ### Mark/unmark contact as potential teammates: `team/unteam`

-This feature selects/deselect specified persons as potential members.
-If a person is selected as a potential teammate, the contact box will be highlighted in a shade of turquoise.
+Mark/unmark contacts as potential teammates for the team you are currently forming.
+A marked contact will be highlighted for clarity.

 Format:
 * `team INDEX`